 Of course, on any club night when there's a match there's also the chance for friendly social chess for those not playing in the match.
 This is also the best chance for the stronger players to offer a bit of informal teaching.

 No, so long as you're there for the chess and, like nearly all keen chess playing young people, can cope with the relaxed and civilised let's-not-bother-to-swing-from-the-rafters atmosphere of a club.
 One room has no bar; the landlord's OK with accompanied children in the other room too, so long as they're non-chaotic.
 No club member is CRB checked specifically for the chess club (though some are in our day jobs as teachers, care workers etc) and parents are very welcome to stay.
 It's a quiet, friendly pub with plenty to do beyond chess.

-Wait 'til you see the venue: I've known a few and this is a very nice place.
-3.6 miles from the centre of Chesterfield, already out in the country.
+Wait 'till you see the venue: I've known a few and this is a very nice place.
+Centre of Chesterfield.
 If you don't have a car, get there somehow a couple of times and we've always had people happy to give lifts.
-When you get there, we have a large upstairs room to ourselves; downstairs there's a rear bar for friendly games and analysis.
-They're already used to games here: there are sets for games like Scrabble and draughts.
-This and the front bar have a very relaxed lounge or common room sort of feel; big sofas as well as tables and chairs, and books you can take down from the shelves.
+When you get there, we have a large upstairs room to ourselves; downstairs there's a rear bar for friendly bar staff.
 Downstairs seems to be fully wheelchair accessible.

 If you're coming a distance straight from work to a match, they do meals, which look a